Nexxus/NSK/README.md

 # Nexxus Stock Keeping

 Nexxus stock keeping is a webapplication made for purchase, sale and keeping of any stock.
-The application is built upon most popular technologies, such as PHP 7, Symfony 3, MySQL, jQuery and Bootstrap 3.
+The application is built upon most popular technologies, such as PHP, Symfony, MySQL, jQuery and Bootstrap.
 This repository holds version 2 of Nexxus, which is made open source under the terms of the GNU General Public License (GNU GPLv3).

 ## Background